subzeroid/instagrapi/docs/usage-guide/login-migration.md

 ```

 An explicit legacy login may invoke its CAA fallback, including when the accounts endpoint returns `needs_upgrade`.
 The default CAA flow enters legacy login only when Instagram explicitly requests it. `relogin()` uses the new default CAA flow; use `login_legacy(relogin=True)` to explicitly repeat the previous flow.

+If that CAA fallback raises a throttling, rate-limit, feedback, or other login error, its exception propagates instead of being replaced by the earlier legacy `needs_upgrade` or `BadPassword`.
+The original legacy error is retained when CAA returns no session or its endpoint is unavailable (HTTP 404, or a `field_exception` reporting a null payload).
+An outdated-app error alone therefore does not identify the cause of every failed login; inspect the actual failure before retrying.

 ## Reuse saved sessions